Legacy Identity Infrastructures are Nearing End of Life, Now What?

-Unlike packaged goods, EOL software often lives on once new releases and support ends.
-Look no further than the Windows operating system.
-Millions of older computers are still running the Windows XP operating system, but Microsoft ended support for the OS in 2014.
+Unlike packaged goods, EOL software often lives on once new releases stop and product support ends.
+For example, millions of older computers are still running the Windows XP operating system, but Microsoft ended support for the OS in 2014.

-With many legacy IAM platforms showing their age and lacking the ability to bridge the gap with newer cloud identity systems, organizations should be making migration plans now.
-Especially with the growing use of multi-cloud and hybrid cloud/on-premises infrastructures only adds to the imperative to move off legacy.
-IT modernization projects, including multi-cloud vs hybrid cloud, are inevitable and IAM must follow along, adapting rapidly to the new situation as to avoid risk.
+With many legacy IAM platforms showing their age and lacking the ability to bridge the gap with newer cloud identity systems, organizations feel the pressure to make migration plans now.
+The growing use of multi-cloud and hybrid cloud/on-premises infrastructures only adds to the imperative to move off legacy.
+IT modernization projects are inevitable, and IAM must follow along.

-This should include performing an inventory of apps, grouped by impact and urgency, and also by what session mechanism (i.e. cookies, headers, SAML, OIDC) is used to pass identity into an app.
+Taking stock should include performing an inventory of apps grouped by impact and urgency and by what session mechanism (i.e., cookies, headers, SAML, OIDC) is used to pass identity into an app.

 Phase 2 – Plan Identity Migration

-Adhere to the “slow down to speed up” mantra.
-This will save time in the long run.
+Adhere to the “slow down to speed up” mantra to save time in the long run.
 Here are some important considerations and questions to ask when evaluating modern identity solutions prior to a migration: